compossibru/compossibru/README.md

 </div>
 ```

-The final project structure looks now the following:
+The final project structure looks as following:
 ```
 .
 ├── layouts